FaithAlone.net

 Context of Romans 10

-The context is Paul's desire for the Jews to be saved (Romans 10:1).
-Since they, as a nation, rejected the Messiah, Paul knows that they are due for judgement as a nation, here on this earth.
-But his statement in verse 14 makes it clear that in order for them to confess Jesus as a nation or individually, they must first believe:
+The context is the Apostle Paul's desire for the Jews to be saved (Romans 10:1).
+Because they, as a nation, had rejected the Messiah, Paul knew that they were due for judgement as a nation, here on this earth.
+But, his statement in verse 14 makes it clear that in order for them to confess Jesus, whether as a nation or individually, they must first believe:

 Romans 10:14